What you will learn

 If you are currently teaching in another province, please consult with your provincial Ministry of Education to learn how the Special Education Certificate can benefit you and your students.

 |Canadian students||International students|

 Tuition will vary depending on the type and number of classes you take in a year.
-This estimate reflects a typical amount you could expect to pay in your first year if you enroll in five classes per year.
+This estimate reflects a typical amount you could expect to pay per class (2023-2024 Canadian dollar rates).

 The Certificate in Special Education is offered by the College of Education.